 For more information, please contact the TBDHU Youth Engagement Facilitator at (807) 625-5900

-Public demand for smoke-free spaces is growing.
+Public demand for smoke and vape-free spaces is growing.
 The Smoke-Free Ontario Act, which regulates smoking throughout the province, is constantly adapting to meet this demand.
-To find out the latest changes to the Act or for more information, please visit the Smoke-Free Ontario Act or read our Smoke-Free Ontario FAQs page.
+To find out the latest changes to the Act or for more information, please visit Where You Can't Smoke or Vape in Ontario or read our Smoke-Free Ontario FAQs page.

 Communities in the District of Thunder Bay also have their own by-laws regulating smoking.
 If you have any questions, please check with your municipality directly.